How to Minimize Tax & VAT for Your E-Commerce

 Another crucial part of running your eCommerce business is your website and your platform to develop it.

-Therefore, the costs of setting up your website, registering a domain, paying for any external IT assistance to ensure it runs smoothly are all tax-deductible.
+Therefore, the costs of setting up your website, registering a domain, and paying for any external IT assistance to ensure it runs smoothly are all tax-deductible.

-This is limited to websites as any other application used to manage, track, and operate your business is tax-deductible.
+This is limited to websites, as any other application used to manage, track, and operate your business is tax-deductible.

 These include any apps used to upgrade your website, manage its traction, process sales transactions, or track competitors.